Economy of the United Kingdom: Transportation and storage

-Transport, storage and communication

-The East Coast Main Line (ECML) is a 393-mile long (632 km) high-speed line between its southern terminus at London King's Cross station and Edinburgh Waverley via Peterborough, Doncaster, York, Darlington, Durham and Newcastle.
+The East Coast Main Line is a 393 mi railway line between London and Edinburgh.

+This sector includes passenger and freight transport by land, water and air; warehousing; cargo handling; operation of airports, ports and harbours; operation of roads, bridges, tunnels and car parks; towing and roadside assistance; and postal and courier services.

-The transport and storage industry added a gross value of £59.2 billion to the UK economy in 2011 and the telecommunication industry added a gross value of £25.1 billion in the same year.
+Transportation and storage added gross value of £92.1 billion to the UK economy in 2024, and the estimated number of jobs within the industry was 1.91 million at March 2026.

 The UK has a total road network of 246700 mi with 31400 mi of major roads, including 2300 mi of motorway.
-The railway infrastructure, in Great Britain, is owned by Network Rail which has 19291 mi of railway lines, of which 9866 mi is open for traffic.
+The railway infrastructure in Great Britain is owned by Network Rail which has 19291 mi of railway lines, of which 9866 mi is open for traffic.
 There are a further 206.5 mi of track in Northern Ireland, owned and operated by Northern Ireland Railways.

-The government is to spend £56 billion on a new high-speed railway line, HS2, with the first phase from London to Birmingham costing £27 billion.
-Crossrail (later branded the Elizabeth line), which was completed and officially opened in 2022, is Europe's largest infrastructure project with a £15 billion projected cost.

 National Highways is the government-owned company responsible for trunk roads and motorways in England apart from the privately owned and operated M6 Toll.

-In the year from February 2017 to January 2018, UK airports handled a total of 284.8 million passengers.
-In that period the three largest airports were London Heathrow Airport (78.0 million passengers), Gatwick Airport (45.6 million passengers) and Manchester Airport (27.8 million passengers).
-Heathrow, located 14 + 1/2 mi west of the capital, has the most international passenger traffic of any airport in the world.
-It is the hub for the UK flag carrier British Airways and Virgin Atlantic.
-London's six commercial airports form the world's largest city airport system measured by passenger traffic with 171 million passengers in 2017.
+In 2025, 46 UK airports handled a total of 299.35 million passengers.
+In that year the three largest airports were London Heathrow Airport (84.4 million passengers), Gatwick Airport (42.7 million) and Manchester Airport (32.0 million).
+Heathrow, located 14 mi west of Central London, once had the most international passenger traffic of any airport in the world until it was overtaken by Dubai International Airport in 2014.
+Heathrow is the primary hub for the UK flag carrier British Airways and the UK-based airline Virgin Atlantic, while easyJet is the main operator at Gatwick.